-A guardian is a person appointed by the court to make legal decisions for someone who is unable to make decisions for him or herself.
-Two of the main types of guardianship, testamentary and temporary can be confused due to their similar names, but they're quite different.
-Both are explained below
+A guardian is a person appointed by the court to make legal decisions for someone who's unable to make decisions for him or herself.
+This usually refers to a child (under the age of 18), but it could also refer to developmentally disabled adults and the elderly.
+The two main types of guardianship, testamentary and temporary, can be confused due to their similar names but they're used for very different purposes.

-Generally, parents may, in a properly drafted will, state their preference for a guardian for a minor child or an adult child with a disability who requires supervision over his or her person, estate, or both.
+A testamentary guardianship is one that's created in the event that one or both parents pass away.
+Generally, these are created in a "will" where parents identify their preference for who would be appointed as guardian for their minor child or their adult child with a disability who requires supervision over their person, estate, or both.

 If the parents pass on while the child is still a minor or remains disabled, the court will determine the availability or appropriateness of the parents' testamentary guardianship selection.
 If the selected guardian is unable, unwilling, or found unfit to be a guardian, the court will appoint a different guardian.
-The court typically uses the same state's legal procedure for appointing guardians as when there’s no will to indicate a preference.
+In that case, courts will typically use the same state's legal procedure for appointing guardians as when there’s no will to indicate a preference.

 Some state statutes provide for temporary or limited guardianships.
 Temporary guardianships are generally granted by the courts to achieve a specific purpose for a certain amount of time.
 Once the purpose is accomplished, the guardianship is terminated.